 \subsection{Software and parameters}

-We used \textit{nilearn}~\autocite{abraham_machine_2014} and \textit{scikit-learn}~\autocite{pedregosa_scikit-learn:_2011} in our experiment pipelines, the stochastic solver from~\textcite{mensch_stochastic_2017} to learn resting state dictionaries and \textit{PyTorch}~\autocite{paszke2017pytorch} for model design and training.
-A Python package\footnote{\url{https://cogspaces.github.io}} is available for reproducibility and reuse.
-It provides the multi-scale resting-state dictionaries extracted from \acs{HCP}, as those are costly to learn., as well as the reduced representations of the data from the 35 studies we consider.
+We used \textit{nilearn}~\cite{abraham_machine_2014} and \textit{scikit-learn}~\cite{pedregosa_scikit-learn:_2011} in our experiment pipelines, the stochastic solver from~\cite{mensch_stochastic_2017} to learn resting state dictionaries and \textit{pytorch}~\cite{paszke2017pytorch} for model design and training.
+The \textit{cogspaces} package that we have published provides the multi-scale resting-state dictionaries extracted from \acs{HCP}, as those are costly to learn.
+It also provides the reduced representations of the data from the 35 studies we consider.